Table of Contents

 Pentacle vs. Pentagram

-Back in the day, this meant the pentacle provided a higher form of protection than the pentagram, because aside from the presence of all five elements, it signified the harmony and balance between the five.
+In some traditions, the pentacle (with the enclosing circle) may have been seen as offering a higher form of protection than the pentagram.
+This is because aside from the presence of all five elements, it signified the harmony and balance between the five.